top of page

 The noun 'rebuff' has its origins in French and can be traced back to the Old French word 'rebouffer,' which means 'to reprimand' or 'to reject.'
 It's formed by adding the prefix 're-' (meaning 'again' or 'back') to the word 'buffe,' which denotes a blow or a slap.
 Over time, 'rebuff' was adopted into English, retaining its sense of a sharp or blunt rejection or refusal.
 When someone experiences a 'rebuff,' it's akin to being metaphorically slapped or pushed back in response to an offer, request, or advance.
 The etymology of 'rebuff' captures the forceful and decisive nature of such rejections, emphasizing the idea of a strong and often uncompromising refusal.

-Quiz: Find the meaning of the verb remonstrate:
+Find the correct meaning of the verb remonstrate:

 Try Again!